niemasd/NiemaFS/README.md

 ```

 ### [`WiiFS`](https://niema.net/NiemaFS/#niemafs.WiiFS) — Nintendo Wii DVD
-Note that, due to the need to decrypt the filesystem, this is extremely memory-intensive (each partition is loaded into memory to process in parallel for speed).
+Note that, due to the need to decrypt the file system, this is extremely memory-intensive (each partition is loaded into memory to process in parallel for speed).

 ```python
 from niemafs import WiiFS